Opetushallitus/haku/README.md

 ### Running and testing

 Haku-app uses Spring profiles for running in different modes.
-Spring profile is selected using system property `spring.profiles.active`.
+Spring profile is selected using system property `spring.profiles.active`, like this: `-Dspring.profiles.active=devluokka`.

 Here's a list of profiles we use: